Consensys/doc.web3signer/docs/HowTo/Use-Signing-Keys.md

 For each signing key, define the parameters to access the key in a [key configuration file].
-You can create a separate configuration file for each key, or specify multiple configurations in a single file, adding a triple-dash separator (`---`) between configurations.
+You can create a separate configuration file for each key, or specify multiple configurations in a single file by adding a triple-dash separator (`---`) between configurations.

 The configuration file must be YAML-formatted, and can use any naming format, but must have the `.yaml` extension.